 I must execute.
 I must experiment.
 I must live what I believe to be true.
 If Agile truly is as powerful a mechanism to change small companies… and large complex companies… then (the hypothesis is), it can work in the MOST COMPLEX system ever created by God.
 It’s time to change human life.

 I’m going to try what I’m calling a “agile life experiment,” and do the biggest 180 imaginable… iterating through the learning, retrospecting, improving, day-by-day… practicing what I preach.
 Doing it with Agile.

 I’m embarking into a world where I know very very little.
 Going from being an ‘expert’ in software development to a complete noob in a new career… jeez… Let’s do this, together.

-I’m going into the gaming industry and play video games full time and I need your help to do it.
+I’m going into the crypto industry (Youtube/Etc) full time.
+Discussing Bitcoin and blockchain technology, and 360 VR video… and I need your help to do it.

 The mission: Radical Transparency

 - I’ve never promised that I’m objective, but I do promise I’ll be fair and truthful in all I do and learn